Get

 Training

 People sometimes scoff at the idea of training a cat, but it is possible.
 The Himalayan is known for being very docile and friendly.
-They typically respond well to basic obedience training and can be taught to come, sit, stay, and even fetch.
+They typically respond well to simple, reward-based training and can be taught to respond to cues such as coming when called or sitting, and some individuals may even learn to fetch.
 With a little patience and persistence, you can train a well-behaved Himalayan to respond to your commands.

 Training a Himalayan Cat usually involves rewarding them with treats or positive reinforcement when they exhibit the desired behavior.
 It is essential to be consistent with training and to keep sessions short and fun for the cat.